 Although there’s no denying Half Life 1 is a spectacular game, and putting aside what it did for PC gaming, its gameplay isn’t perfect, but the tweaks in Black Mesa iron out those issues.
 If you haven’t experienced the first Half Life game and you want to see what you’ve missed out on, Black Mesa is the best way to relive this classic FPS.

-Doom Eternal takes the gameplay loop of the 2016 smash hit and ramps everything up to 11.
+Doom Eternal takes the gameplay loop of the 2016 smash hit, and as our Doom Eternal review explains so well, ramps everything up to 11.
 The developers could’ve easily pumped out a sequel that played largely the same as Doom 2016, but they chose to take each core mechanic to another level.
-Every aspect has been improved, from the amount of weapons you have at your disposal, to the movement options that increase the pace of the game..
+Every aspect has been improved, from the number of weapons you have at your disposal, to the movement options that increase the pace of the game.

 Borrowing elements from the best action games, Doom Eternal transforms into a lightning fast shooter that makes players think creatively as they wipe out hordes of Hell’s worst creatures.
 There’s a good reason why Doom Eternal was our GOTY for 2020, it truly is spectacular.